Intestinal Worms: Causes, Symptoms, and Treatment

-Intestinal worms, also called as parasitic worms, are one of the main intestinal parasites.
+Intestinal worms, also called parasitic worms, are one of the main intestinal parasites.
 Common types of intestinal worms include:

 • Tapeworms, which include tapeworms and fluke